plan44/vdcd/README.md

 *[[if you want to support vdcd development, please consider to sponsor plan44]](https://github.com/sponsors/plan44)*

-"vdcd" is a free (opensource, GPLv3) virtual device connector (vdc) implementation for digitalSTROM systems.
+"vdcd" is a free (opensource, GPLv3) virtual device connector (vdc) implementation for Digital Strom systems.
-A vdc integrates third-party automation hardware as virtual devices into a digitalSTROM system.
+A vdc integrates third-party automation hardware as virtual devices into a Digital Strom system.
 Optionally, it can also run as a standalone home automation controller (see _--localcontroller_ option).

 This vdcd has ready-to-use implementation for various **EnOcean** devices, **DALI** lamps (single dimmers or **RGB and RGBW** multi-channel **color lights** including DT6 and DT8 support), Philips **hue LED color lights**,